Start Planning Your Future Path

 - Reflect on whether or not you wish to attend graduate/professional school.
 If applying for a fellowship, begin work on this process.

-3rd Year: Connect
+3rd Year: Extend

 - Seek out new connections that will help you grow both personally and professionally.
 Consistently update your LinkedIn profile and resume as you continue to network.

 - If attending graduate or professional school, take time to explore programs.
 If applying for a fellowship, continue devoting time to this process.

-4th Year: Transfer
+4th Year: Engage

 - Reflect on key experiences and skills acquired through curricular/co-curricular experiences and share these thoughts with potential professional references.

-- If applicable, finalize graduate/professional school and fellowship applications in early Fall.
+- If applicable, finalize graduate/professional school and fellowship applications in early fall.